公募

 Tijmen de Haan (Research Location: KEK Tsukuba, Japan)

-■Analytical and numerical modeling of TES multiplexing module
+■Analytical and numerical modeling of TES multiplexing

-■Sunyaev-Zel'dovich search in existing CMB data
+■Sunyaev-Zel'dovich effect searches in existing CMB datasets

 Maurice Garcia-Sciveres (Research Locations: KEK, Japan, and LBNL, USA)